Clockers (novel): Plot

-Clockers follows intertwining storylines of low level cocaine dealer Ronald "Strike" Dunham and homicide detective Rocco Klein in the fictional New Jersey city of Dempsey (Which shares many similarities with Jersey City, NJ - where author Richard Price spent extensive time researching the subject matter.)
+Clockers follows intertwining storylines of low level cocaine dealer Ronald "Strike" Dunham and homicide detective Rocco Klein in the fictional New Jersey city of Dempsey (which shares many similarities with Jersey City, New Jersey, where author Richard Price spent extensive time researching the subject matter).
 Strike works in the drug organization of Rodney Little, a friendly but violent drug lieutenant of local drug lord Champ.
 When Rodney Little asks Strike to kill his second in command Darryl and take his position, Strike hesitates.
 While scoping out Ahab's, the fish restaurant from where Darryl wholesales cocaine, he encounters his brother Victor drunk in a bar across the street, to whom he tells a made-up story about Darryl's abuse of his girlfriend.
 Victor apparently sees through his story, and suggests that if Strike needs someone killed, he knows "My Man" who could do the job.
 Strike is surprised by this offer from his law-abiding, working-man brother, and responds noncommittally, assuming his remark is just a drunken boast.
 He is shocked the next day to find that Darryl has been shot dead in the Ahab's parking lot by an unknown assailant.

 David "Rocco" Klein and his partner Larry Mazilli are assigned to investigate Darryl's murder.
 They quickly deduce that Darryl was more than just a restaurant manager.
 Meanwhile, Strike is promoted in Rodney's organization and is introduced to Papi, a Puerto Rican cocaine wholesaler.
 Rodney reveals that he has been buying cocaine from Papi and selling it behind Champ's back, without giving him a cut.
 Strike recognizes that Champ will have them both killed if he discovers their side business, but agrees to participate, believing he has no other choice.

 Rodney brings Strike to meet with Champ at his headquarters at the O'Brien housing projects.
 Rodney brings an undercover police officer who he introduces to Champ as a cocaine supplier, as part his plan to sabotage Champ and take control of the organization.
 There, Strike encounters Champ's chief violent enforcer, Buddha Hat, a murderous man who cryptically identifies Strike as "Victor's brother."
 Strike takes this to mean that Buddha Hat was Victor's "My Man" and that he had killed Darryl.
 As Buddha Hat worked for Champ, and Darryl was the previous overseer of Rodney's secret drug sales, Strike assumes that Buddha Hat will realize their treachery and tell Champ, who would have them both killed.